 Follow Moraine Lake Road for about 14 kilometers (8.7 miles) until you reach the parking lot for Moraine Lake.

 Please note that road conditions, closures, and parking availability may vary depending on the time of year and weather conditions.
 It’s a good idea to check the current road and parking conditions before your trip.
 During peak tourist seasons, such as summer, the parking lot at the Lake can fill up quickly, so arriving early in the day is recommended.

 Hike to Moraine Lake

 In the summer months, Moraine Lake can be very crowded, with limited parking available.
 To avoid the crowds, it is recommended to arrive early in the morning or late in the evening.
-During peak season, Parks Canada operates a shuttle bus service from the Lake Louise overflow parking lot to Moraine Lake, which helps to alleviate some of the congestion.
+During peak season, Parks Canada operates a shuttle bus service from the Lake Louise overflow parking lot to the Lake, which helps to alleviate some of the congestion.

-Once at Moraine Lake, there are a variety of hiking trails to explore.
+Once at the Lake, there are a variety of hiking trails to explore.
 The most popular trail is the Rockpile Trail, a short but steep hike that leads to a viewpoint overlooking the lake.
 The viewpoint offers stunning panoramic views of the lake and the surrounding mountains, making it a popular spot for photography.

 Moraine Lake and the surrounding area are part of Banff National Park, which is managed by Parks Canada.
 The park is committed to preserving the natural beauty of the region and protecting the wildlife that calls it home.
-Visitors to Moraine Lake are asked to respect the park’s rules and regulations, including leaving no trace and staying on designated trails.
+Visitors to the Lake are asked to respect the park’s rules and regulations, including leaving no trace and staying on designated trails.